martelogan/langformer/README.md

 | Planner/delegate | Ship a module that registers planner/ delegate classes and include it under `transpilation.plugins.modules`. |
 | Runner integration | Provide a custom runtime adapter + sandbox runner settings under `transpilation.verification.runner`. |

+### Prompt Task Layer

+Every call into an LLM flows through a lightweight Prompt Task Layer so agents can describe **what** they need independently of **how** the prompt is executed.
+A `PromptTaskSpec` (see `langformer/prompting/types.py`) captures the task kind, ID, and arbitrary metadata (source code, hints, verifier feedback, etc.).
+Renderers such as `JinjaPromptRenderer` (`langformer/prompting/backends/jinja_backend.py`) turn that spec into a `RenderedPrompt`, while agents normalize provider responses into a `PromptTaskResult`.

 ### Prompt templates

-Langformer renders all LLM prompts from Jinja2 templates under `langformer/prompting/templates/`:
+Langformer renders all LLM prompts from Jinja2 templates under `langformer/prompting/templates/` via the Prompt Task Layer:

 - `transpile.j2` – initial generation prompt (includes common guidelines).
 - `refine.j2` – refinement prompt used when verification fails.